ranjithashok003/MyCTFwriteups/LazyAdmin(THM).md

 THM{6637f41d0177b6f37cb20d775124699f}

 ```
 But luckily the root.txt was in the location I predicted it to be so it made it simpler.
 That's it.
-We got both the user and root flags
+We got both the user and root flags!!